dotnet/AspNetCore.Docs/mvc/migration/migratingfrommvc5.rst

 Migrate Basic Controllers, Views, and Static Content
 ----------------------------------------------------

-Now that we've confirmed we have a simple, working ASP.NET MVC 6 project, it's time to start migrating functionality from the source project.
+Now that we have the basic working MVC 6 project, we can start migrating functionality from the source project.
 There are many different ways one can approach this task.
 We will need to move all of the client-side content files (CSS, fonts, scripts), all of the controllers, views, and models, and migrate configured features like bundling, filters, and identity.
 Let's begin by replacing our simple "hello world" implementation of HomeController with the actual HomeController and Views from the source project.

 Copy each of the methods from the source HomeController to the HomeController we added to the project in the previous section.
 Note that in MVC 5, actions typically returned ActionResult, but in MVC 6 this has changed to IActionResult (though it will still compile if you leave it as ActionResult).